Bfriedel/friedel-tswd-portfolio/final-project-part-one.md

 # Method and medium
-I plan to scrape data using Scrapy in Python, using Spyder.
+I plan to scrape data using Scrapy (Python) and will use Python to make any API calls.
 I then plan to clean the data using Pandas on a Jupyter Notebook and export to CSV.
 From there, I will create visualizations using Tableau and/or Flourish and publish these visualizations and my write up to a Shorthand presentation.